All Episodes

 All right.

-That's really foundational question.
+That's a really foundational question.

-So I'll tell you it's like a funny little thing that happened.
+So I'll tell you, it's like a funny little thing that happened.

 When I was a kid, I used to take the radio and put it in my room.

-Now I wasn't really allowed to listen to the radio, but it was a little portable radio, had some batteries, and I would take it, and I didn't, you know, sleep a huge amount as a kid.
+Now, I wasn't really allowed to listen to the radio, but it was a little portable radio, had some batteries, and I would take it.

-Thank you, audible timer.
+Thank you, Audible Timer.

 I was maybe nine or ten.

-And I've always loved reading economics, so I hate to sound horribly precocious, but that's that it is what it was.
+So I hate to sound horribly precocious, but that's that.

 It was what it is.

-And so at least we have insurance, and then it turns out that the insurance company said that they didn't have insurance, and then one of the characters found in his coat the letter saying, I want insurance, which also had the check to pay for the insurance, because this of course was back in the day, along before the internet.
+And then one of the characters found in his coat the letter saying, I want insurance, which also had the check to pay for the insurance, because this, of course, was back in the day, long before the internet.

-So basically, the house burned down and the couple in the radio play got uh nothing because they hadn't mailed the check to get insurance.
+So basically, the house burned down and the couple in the radio play got nothing because they hadn't mailed the check to get insurance.

 And, you know, that is a very, very tough situation.